FrankwaP/mixxx-utils/sql_tools/README.md

+# SQL tools

-# Suggestions to use these script
+Here's how to run these scripts.

 ## Linux Terminal